What business students do not get about tech startups

 Quite literally.. aside from the inherent lack of insight in the statement, this kinda explains why a good majority of engineers (I interact with very many) detest business people with a passion.
 In fact, in the tech industry, most are treated as running jokes.

-I am also pretty sure that the business people whom have this mindset have NO clue on the different types of programmers and how varying skill levels makes a damn lot of difference in the quality of their output.
+I am also pretty sure that the business people who have this mindset have NO clue on the different types of programmers and how varying skill levels makes a damn lot of difference in the quality of their output.

 100 programmers – Right.
 What level?
 Google level engineers?
 Or just some random joe?
 No difference?
 Erm… Okay.